zachvalenta/jvns.ca/content/post/2017-11-25-linux-comics--zine-edition.markdown

 It took me quite a while to try to figure out how to wrangle all the PDF tools to do what I wanted, so here it is: https://github.com/jvns/zine-formatter

+One day I have to write a love letter to `pdftk` -- I've used pdftk to do so much pdf wrangling and I do not know how I would make zines without it.